Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 ## Deploying and running the demo

-**NOTE** Ensure that permissions have been set correctly; see "Grant permissions in Azure Active Directory" in the deployment documentation for more information.
-The Azure Health Data & AI Blueprint was designed to provide you a sample use example.
-This will consist of the following steps:
+For more information to configure permissions correctly; see "Grant permissions in Azure Active Directory" in the deployment documentation for more information.
+The Azure Health Data & AI Blueprint was designed to provide you a sample use example. the demo consist of the following steps:

 1. Import and Train a Machine Learning experiment using the applet .\\HealthcareDemo.ps1.
 The sample data located in the Blueprint\\Deployment\\trainingdata directory, contains 100,000 sample, anonymized medical records.
-This data will be imported, and secured using the sample functions, at the same time the data will be used to train a sample [R-function](https://docs.microsoft.com/en-us/azure/machine-learning/studio/r-quickstart) Machine Learning experiment created in [Azure Machine Learning Studio](https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-ml-studio).
+This data is imported, and secured using the sample functions, at the same time the data is used to train a sample [R-function](https://docs.microsoft.com/en-us/azure/machine-learning/studio/r-quickstart) Machine Learning experiment created in [Azure Machine Learning Studio](https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-ml-studio).
-    The experiment was designed to predict the duration a patient would likely stay in the hospital based on the health conditions collected in the sample data.
+    The experiment was designed to predicted the duration a patient would likely stay in the hospital based on the health conditions collected in the sample data.

-2. Once the Experiment in Azure Machine Learning studio is trained, the sample applet .\\HealthcareDemo.ps1 will be used to admit 10 new patients (.\\Blueprint\\Deployment\\scripts\\demoscripts\\admit) by the care line manager (health provider).
-This data will be stored securely, logged, and the Experiment will provide a predicted length of stay for each patient.
+2. Once the Experiment in Azure Machine Learning studio is trained, the sample applet .\\HealthcareDemo.ps1 is used to admit 10 new patients (.\\Blueprint\\Deployment\\scripts\\demoscripts\\admit) by the care line manager (health provider).
+This data is stored securely, logged, and the Experiment provides a predicted length of stay for each patient.

-3. The careline manager will discharge 6 of the patients as the last step of the demo experiment.
+3. The care line manager discharges 6 of the 10 admited patients as the last step of the demo experiment.

 More information [about data